-The University of St. Thomas offers a Ph.D. in social work online in partnership with St. Catherine University.
+The University of St. Thomas offers a DSW in social work online in partnership with St. Catherine University.
 Students progress with their cohort through 45 credits over a three-year period.
-The school delivers its coursework synchronously as well as asynchronously, with a required two-week on-campus orientation and introductory course in Saint Paul, Minnesota at the program's start.
+The school delivers its coursework synchronously as well as asynchronously.
+Before students begin, they must complete a required two-week, on-campus orientation and introductory course in Saint Paul, Minnesota.

-Applicants to the online Ph.D. in social work program at St. Thomas must hold a master's degree in social work from an accredited program with a GPA of 3.0 or better in graduate coursework.
-In addition, the program requires a minimum of two years of post-master's social work practice.
+Applicants to St. Thomas’s online DSW in social work program must hold a master’s degree in social work from an accredited program with a GPA of 3.0 or better in graduate coursework.
+In addition, the program requires a minimum of two years of post-master’s social work practice.

-The St. Thomas program differs from other social work Ph.D. programs online in that it is intended for students who wish to teach at the university level or hold leadership positions at teaching-intensive colleges and universities.
+The St. Thomas program differs from other social work DSW programs online because it is intended for students who wish to teach at the university level or hold leadership positions at teaching-intensive colleges and universities.

 The University of is regionally accredited by the Higher Learning Commission (HLC).

 Founded in 1794, the University of Tennessee offers students an online DSW in Social Work to prepare them for high-level work in clinical practice.
 Designed for working clinical social work professionals, the program comprises 48 credit hours that can be completed in three years at an accelerated pace with minimal careers disruption.
 UT’s DSW in social work online program includes both synchronous and asynchronous components as well as a required week-long on-campus session each summer at Knoxville.

 Out-of-state students in UT’s social work DSW program online must pay out-of-state tuition.
 However, residents of some southeastern states may be eligible for in-state tuition through the Southern Regional Education Board’s Academic Common Market.
 Applicants must demonstrate a GPA of 3.0 or better on previous graduate work and have a competitive GRE score.